UW-ESS-DS/MLGeo23_LTucker/README.md

 # MLGeo23_LTucker
-My name is Leigh Tucker and I left my job in accounting to learn more about one of my passions - geology.
+I left my job in accounting to learn more about one of my passions - geology.
 Volcanos in particular.

-The purpose of this repository is to practice working with Git Hub and to have an available space to corraborate with my team for the group project.
+The purpose of this repository is to practice working with Git Hub and to have an available space to collaborate with my team for the group project.

 ## ESS 469
 https://github.com/UW-ESS-DS/MLGeo-2023